pbailis/bailis.org-blog/_posts/2013-05-28-non-blocking-transactional-atomicity.md

 because it allows non-termination for individual transactional updates (that is, garbage collecting `pending` may take a while).
-The trick is that, in practice, as long as independent transactional updates can be executed concurrently (as is the case in write-only operations and as is the case for all [Highly Available Transaction](http://www.bailis.org/blog/hat-not-cap-introducing-highly-available-transactions/)) semantics, a stalled transactional update won't affect other updates.
+The trick is that, in practice, as long as independent transactional updates can be executed concurrently (as is the case with last-writer-wins and as is the case for all [Highly Available Transaction](http://www.bailis.org/blog/hat-not-cap-introducing-highly-available-transactions/)) semantics, a stalled transactional update won't affect other updates.
 In contrast, traditional techniques like two-phase commit